Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

-Kaneki Ken is just a normal college student who loves reading books when he suddenly has a life-changing, an unfortunate, experience.
-He comes upon a ghoul encounter which he luckily survives but which marks a part of him.
-He is injured and the only way he can save his own life is through an organ transplant with a ghoul.
+Ken Kaneki is just a normal college student who loves reading books when he suddenly has a life-changing, unfortunate experience.
+He comes upon a ghoul encounter which he barely survives but with serious injuries.
+He is near death and the only way they can save his life is through an organ transplant with a ghoul.

-Kaneki Ken slowly turns into a ghoul and has no idea what's happening to him.
+Ken Kaneki slowly turns into a ghoul and has no idea what's happening to him.
 That is, until he is dragged into the world of ghouls.
-It might seem that he has nowhere to go now, but actually he is both a ghoul and a human.
+It might seem that he has nowhere to go now, but actually, he is both a ghoul and a human.

 4. Mirai Nikki (Future Diary)

-If there were a chance that you could become a god of space and time, would you accept the chance and take all the risk that went with it?
+If there were a chance that you could become a god of space and time, would you accept the chance and take all the risks that went with it?
 What if I told you that you must win a real-life survival game first before you could reign supreme with your new status.
 Are you still willing to join the pursuit?
 Well, in Mirai Nikki or also known as the Future Diary, that's the very situation at hand.

 This series is about a ruthless survival game to crown the next god of space and time.
 Each participant is given a unique "Future Diary" based on their personality that they use to see the future and kill the other participants.
 It's kill or be killed in this game so there's no quitting it once it commences.